 - Swirled into yogurt with nuts and blueberries (or any fruit you prefer)

-- Spread on these lemon-blueberry scones or homemade biscuits
+- Spread on these lemon-blueberry scones, homemade biscuits, or even waffles

 - Served with fresh fruit and whipped cream (or whipped coconut cream if dairy-free)

 Easy Lemon Curd Recipe

 - medium mixing bowl

 - Combine the lemon juice, zest and honey in a small pot and heat over low heat until the mixture is steaming.
 Whisk everything together until it is well-combined.

 - In a medium size bowl, whisk together the eggs.

 - Gradually, pour the warmed lemon/honey mixture into the bowl with the eggs, whisking constantly.

 - Rinse out the pot to wash away any pieces of lemon zest, then place a fine mesh strainer over the top.
 Pour the honey/lemon/egg mixture through the strainer back into the pot.